overture-stack/docs/README.md

 │
 ├── symlinker.sh                # Regenerates the submodule doc symlinks under /website/docs/
 │
+├── /website-legacy/            # Staged copy of the Gatsby site, reference only (see above) │
 └── /website/                   # Documentation Website
     ├── /docs/                  # All documentation content, split by reader journey │   ├── /develop-docs/      # Per-component developer docs (symlinked from submodules)